 The Kingdom of God includes both His general sovereignty over the universe and His particular kingship over men who willfully acknowledge Him as King.
-Particularly the Kingdom is the realm of salvation into which men enter by trustful, childlike commitment to Jesus Christ.
+Particularly the Kingdom is the realm of salvation into which men enter by a trustful, childlike commitment to Jesus Christ.

 God, in His own time and in His own way, will bring the world to its appropriate end.
-According to His promise, Jesus Christ will return personally and visibly to the earth; the dead will be raised; and Christ will judge all men in righteousness.
+According to His promise, Jesus Christ will return personally and visibly to the earth; the dead will be raised, and Christ will judge all men in righteousness.
 The unrighteous will be consigned to Hell, the place of everlasting punishment.
 The righteous in their resurrected and glorified bodies will receive their reward and will dwell forever in Heaven with the Lord.

 Evangelism and Missions